YohanesDemissie/32-combining-reducers/lab-yohanes/notes-32.md

 renderIf : is like a validation method; only rendering if there is content/value and not undefined or null

-cards file holds the Id's
+expenses file holds the Id's

 categories holds Id, title and timestamp as a key value pair within an array.

-the card holds the ID
+the expense holds the ID

 __DISPATCHING__ holds the type, payload, timestamp, title, id_
 payload: holds the time stamp, title and
-__STATE___ holds cards and caregories as key value pairs the cards hold the unique Id categories same content as dispatch i think
+__STATE___ holds expenses and caregories as key value pairs the expenses hold the unique Id categories same content as dispatch i think

 __NEXT_STATE__
-holds cards and categories as keyvalue pairs the cards contain an object ID categories hold title, id and time stamp in one object
+holds expenses and categories as keyvalue pairs the expenses contain an object ID categories hold title, id and time stamp in one object